 Representation for Film, Television, and Theater Only

 American soprano Alyson Cambridge, hailed by critics as “radiant, vocally assured, dramatically subtle and compelling, and artistically imaginative” (Washington Post), noted for her “powerful, clear voice” (New York Times) and “revelatory, sensual, smoky readings” (Opera News) is one of the most diverse and compelling vocal artists on the scene today.
 Her rich, warm soprano, combined with her strikingly beautiful stage presence and affecting musical and dramatic interpretation, have brought her over a decade of successes on the world’s leading opera and concert stages, including The Metropolitan Opera, Lyric Opera of Chicago, Washington National Opera, Los Angeles Opera, Carnegie Hall, London’s Royal Albert Hall, Deutsche Oper Berlin, Vienna Konzerthaus, among others, as well as recent débuts in Paris, Warsaw, Beijing, and other musical capitals throughout Europe and Asia.
 This season, Cambridge performs a variety of concerts including the “Sisters in Song” concert series with Lake Forest Symphony, an American Songbook Concert with The Marcus Center for Performing Arts, From the Diary of Sally Hemings with The Crypt Sessions in NYC, “Leading Lady: Heroines of Opera, Broadway, and The Silver Screen” with Irvine Barclay Center, and a gala concert with the Philharmonic Society of Orange County.
-She will also perform Hanna Glawari in The Merry Widow with Florentine Opera and The Metropolitan Opera.
+She will also perform Hanna Glawari in The Merry Widow with Florentine Opera and The Metropolitan Opera and will perform in Rocktopia on Broadway.

 Her repertoire includes the beloved heroines of Puccini, Verdi, and Mozart (Mimì, Madama Butterfly, Donna Elvira, Violetta, and Micaëla among them) as well as successful forays into the crossover, Broadway and jazz repertoire, most notably with award-winning and critically-acclaimed performances of Julie in Show Boat and Vi in Gershwin’s rarely performed jazz-opera Blue Monday.
 Alyson’s début album, “From the Diary of Sally Hemings,” a song-cycle by acclaimed American composer William Bolcom, premièred at Carnegie Hall’s Weill Recital Hall to rave reviews, and her newest album, “Until Now”, a mix of jazz, pop, and musical theater standards was released in January 2016 on the Naxos imprint Suite 28 Records, and is available on iTunes, Amazon and Spotify.
 For more information about “Until Now” on tour please visit our UIA Presents website.